 Learn Something New

-Just because the kids are on a break from school, it doesn't mean the learning has to stop.
-There are plenty of destinations around the country -- and the world! -- that offer an insight into history and science and will have your family leaving vacation with a plethora of new knowledge.
-Museums are a great option for families and cities around the U.S. have a ton of them.
-But if you're not into quiet exhibits and fragile fossils, try heading to locations with history at every turn.
-Colonial Williamsburg is great for children and kids will love the old-fashioned clothing of the actors in the Virginian colony.
+Just because the kids are on a break from school doesn't mean the learning has to stop.
+There are plenty of destinations around the country -- and the world! -- that offer an insight into history and science, and will have your family leaving vacation with a plethora of new knowledge (and not even realizing it).
+Museums are a great option for families, but if you're not into quiet exhibits and fragile fossils, try heading to locations with history at every turn.
+Colonial Willamsburg is great for children (and especially festive in the winter) and kids will love the old-fashioned clothing of the actors in the Virginian colony.
 If you're looking for something a little bigger and more breathtaking, head to the Grand Canyon -- the U.S. landmark is sure to make a big impression on the whole family.

 Book a room at the four-star Williamsburg Inn for a stay in the center of history.
 Take a ride in a horse-drawn carriage, rent colonial costumes for the weekend and check out the different trade shops.
-Rooms at the Inn come with four-poster beds, fireplaces and evening turndown service with chocolates left on the pillows.
+Rooms at the inn come with four-poster beds, fireplaces and evening turndown service with chocolates left on the pillows.
 Parents can enjoy an elegant dinner in the Regency Room after a long day of educational activities.
 In the evenings, kids will love taking a dip in one of the hotel's three pools.
-Be sure to look into special packages around winter holidays like Presidents Day, too!
+Be sure to look into special packages around winter holidays.